 Are Consumers Averse to Sponsored Messages?
 The Role of Search Advertising in Information Discovery

-Taken together, patterns in our data are consistent with a constructive role of search advertising in which it fills significant information gaps by conveying new information, which is hard for the search engines to gather, and therefore missed by the organic algorithms.
-Viewing search ads, at the margin we study, makes consumers better off on average.
+Taken together, patterns in our data are consistent with a constructive role of search advertising where advertising fills significant information gaps by conveying new information, which is difficult for the search engines to gather and therefore missed by their organic algorithms.
+On average, viewing search ads makes consumers better off at the margin we study.

 Keywords: search advertising, search engine, marketing, economics